-There are different quality control procedures at different phases of the data obtaining process, but there is an absence of comprehensive quality control at all levels, where sophisticated methods should be applied.
-It is evident that data quality flagging is of most importance when using data and it should be implemented on all levels of the data quality control.
+It was noted that there are different quality control procedures for the various phases of the data collection process, but there is an absence of comprehensive quality control at all levels where sophisticated methods should be applied.
+It is evident that data quality flagging is of utmost importance when using data and should be implemented on all levels of data quality control.

-The submitted document presents the proposal for recommendations for different quality control procedures to be used at an AWS site and at a Data Processing Centre.
-The proposal deals only with QC of data from a single AWS, therefore spatial QC is beyond a scope of the document.
-The same is also true in case of checks against analysed or predicted fields.
-QC of formatting, transmission and decoding errors is beyond the scope of the document as well, due to a specific character of these processes.
+The document presents the proposal for recommendations for different quality control procedures to be used at an AWS site and at a Data Processing Centre.
+The proposal addresses only QC of data from a single AWS platform, while spatial QC is beyond a scope of the proposal.
+The same is also true for checks against analysed or predicted fields as well as for QC of formatting, transmission and decoding of errors, due to a specific character of these processes.